Connect with others who understand.

 1. Cognitive Behavioral Therapy

 Cognitive behavioral therapy (CBT) is a type of psychotherapy that focuses on changing harmful or negative ways of thinking and acting.
-CBT helps people understand and change their thinking when they are having strange or confusing thoughts and experiences.
-This helps them feel better and understand what is really true.
+CBT helps people understand and change their thinking when they’re having strange or confusing thoughts and experiences.
+This helps them feel better and understand what is true.

 CBT is a relatively short-term treatment, usually lasting six to 20 sessions.
-Sessions usually occur weekly or every two weeks and last 30 minutes to an hour.
-CBT has been shown to be effective in treating a range of mental health conditions, including anxiety, depression, and schizophrenia.
+Sessions are typically weekly or every two weeks and last 30 minutes to an hour.
+CBT is effective in treating a range of mental health conditions, including anxiety, depression, and schizophrenia.

 CBT is usually part of a comprehensive treatment plan that also includes medication and other psychological treatments.
 It is usually done one-on-one with a mental health professional, such as a therapist, psychiatrist, or psychologist.